wenyang/azureml-v2-preview/website/docs/userguide/job.md

 ## Overview

-A Job defines an operation to execute command(s) against a target in a specific virtual environment.
-Jobs can be defined in declarative YML and submitted via CLI/SDK/API against durable Azure Resource Manager endpoints.

-The key job types in the system are Command Job and Sweep Job (documented below).

-CLI example: ```az ml job create --file jobspec.yaml```

-## Command Job
-# Job definitions

 A Job is a Resource that specifies all aspects of a computation job.
 It aggregates 3 things:

 1. What to run
 2. How to run it
 3. Where to run it

 A user can execute a job via the cli by executing an `az ml job create` command.
-Here are some examples of yamls that would encapsulate how a user might expand their job definition as they progress with their work.
+The examples below encapsulate how a user might expand their job definition as they progress with their work.

 ## A minimal Job run locally